10 finance skills that really count

 It’s no secret that carving out a high-flying career in finance hinges on more than just good grades.

-In today’s fast-evolving workplace, accounting and finance professionals must demonstrate everything from razor-sharp analytical ability and stellar interpersonal skills to a sharp understanding of industry-standard software.
+In today’s fast-evolving workplace, accounting and finance professionals must demonstrate everything from razor-sharp analytical ability and stellar interpersonal skills, to a sharp understanding of industry-standard finance software and regulations.

 So, how do you know whether your resume will reach the top of the pile or is destined to fall short?

 Here are the top 10 finance skills that will put you in prime position for a promising career in finance.

 In some industries, sparkling talent combined with real-world experience is enough to land your dream job.

 But a career in finance – a sector ruled by rigorous processes and standards as well as commercial best practices – a glowing CV simply isn’t enough.

 Successful candidates will have completed recognised industry qualifications to demonstrate they have the necessary educational training to back-up any work experience they have.
 Highlighting qualifications such as a CA or CPA are important.